rob-moss/demoapps/hipsterstore-pvcs-multi/README.md

 ### Hipster Store quick start

-This project has been deprecated due to Apache Log4J vulnerabilities Please instead use the onlinebotique project which is fully supported
+This project has been deprecated due to Apache Log4J vulnerabilities Please instead use the onlineboutique project which is fully supported

 This is created for the SMM multi-cluster demo